Cigarette Smoke Increases Superbugs Antibiotic Resistance - UrduPoint

 aureus).Maisem Laabei, from the Department of Biology & Biochemistry at the University of Bath in the United Kingdom, is the lead author of the new research, which appears in the journal Scientific Reports.Dr.

 aureus are a significant contributor to the microbial resistance public health crisis.
-Methicillin-resistant S. aureus (MRSA) specifically, causes 94,360 invasive infections each year in the U.S., and about 18,650 people die as a result.MRSA is a "clonal pathogen," explain the researchers, and several studies have singled out a few "predominant clones that are responsible for the majority of the global prevalence of MRSA and subsequent disease burden."In the new study, Dr.
+Methicillin-resistant S. aureus (MRSA) specifically, causes 94,360 invasive infections each year in the U.S., and about 18,650 people die as a result.MRSA is a "clonal pathogen," explain the researchers, and several studies have singled out a few "predominant clones that are responsible for the majority of the global prevalence of MRSA and subsequent disease burden.

 Laabei and colleagues exposed six of the most common strains of MRSA "superbug" clones.
-They chose the strains based on their clinical relevance and genetic diversity.
+They chose the strains based on their clinical relevance and genetic diversity.Not all strains reacted in the same way to cigarette smoke, but some became more resistant to the antibiotic rifampicin, as well as becoming more invasive, more persistent, and forming more biofilm."We expected some effects, but we didn't anticipate smoke would affect drug resistance to this degree," comments Laabei.The researchers put the findings down to the appearance of so-called small colony variants (SCVs) a "slow-growing subpopulation of bacteria" that adapt to harsher conditions, making them more challenging for doctors to treat.Previous research, explain the scientists, has linked SCVs to smoking related chronic infections.In the new study, the authors note, "Mutational analysis revealed that" cigarette smoke caused SCVs to "emerge via the SOS response DNA mutagenic repair system."In other words, cigarette smoke stresses S.

+aureus, causing it to react by mutating its DNA at a much faster pace than normal.
+This causes SCVs to emerge."These [SCVs] are highly adhesive, invasive, and persistent," explains Laabei.
+"They can sit around for a long time, are difficult to kick out, and are linked to chronic infections.""We hope that our work provides another reason for people not to smoke and for current smokers to quit," Maisem Laabei"We recognize that exposure in a lab is different to inhaled smoke over a long time," continues the lead researcher, "but it seems reasonable to hypothesize, based on our research and others' that stressful conditions imposed by smoking induce responses in microbial cells leading to adaptation to harsh conditions, with the net effect of increasing virulence and/or potential for infection.""Smoking is the leading cause of preventable death worldwide, and cigarette smoke has over 4,800 compounds within it," emphasizes Laabei.